Medical Policy: 06.01.31

-In 2012, the USPSTF recommends screening all adults for obesity.
-Clinicians should offer or refer all patients with body mass index (BMI) of 30 kg/m2 or higher to intensive, multicomponent behavioral interventions.
+In 2018, the USPSTF updated their 2012 recommendation for screening all adults for obesity to the following.
+Clinicians should offer or refer adults with body mass index (BMI) of 30 kg/m2 or higher to intensive, multicomponent behavioral interventions.

 In 2017, the USPSTF recommends that clinicians screen for obesity in children and adolescents 6 years and older and offer or refer them to comprehensive, intensive behavioral interventions to promote improvements in weight status.

 In 2013, the ACC/AHA/TOS issued a guideline for the management of overweight and obesity in adults and the summary of recommendations for obesity state, “identifying patients who need to lose weight (BMI and waist circumference), measure height and weight and calculate BMI at annual visits or more frequently.
 Measure weight circumference at annual visits or more frequently in overweight and obese adults.”
 (E-Expert Opinion)

-This guideline mentions no role of whole body dual x-ray absorptiometry (DXA) or bioelectrical impedance analysis (BIA) in the assessment and management of overweight and obese adults.
+This guideline does not mention the use of whole body dual x-ray absorptiometry (DXA) or bioelectrical impedance analysis (BIA) in the assessment and management of overweight and obese adults.